 It is not simply adequate to have some abstract understanding of the game, or some static gaming literacy and knowledge to be a successful speedrunner.
 It takes a deeper understanding of the mechanics of the game that are often hidden or otherwise obscured.
-Nowhere in the game is it explained that Terra's level has an impact on the level of the next characters to join your party, it just happens.
-Nowhere in the game it the random number seed explained or even visible normally.
-Speedrunners need to experiment and fail often to figure out these hidden rules of the game in order to be successful.
-Not only do they experiment but they also look deeper into the code and systems behind the game to see the interactions and how they can be exploited.
+Nowhere in the game is it explained that Terra's level has an impact on the level of the next characters to join your party.
+Nowhere in the game is the random number seed explained or even visible normally.
+Speedrunners experiment and fail often to figure out these hidden rules of the game in order to be successful, and through this experimentation and failure gain access to the code and systems behind the game's playable exterior